toinbox/simplerelay/COMPATIBILITY.md

 ## 4. IP Cameras & Security

-All IP cameras use basic SMTP without OAuth or modern TLS.
-SimpleRelay is ideal for them.
+IP cameras use basic SMTP without OAuth or modern TLS.
+SimpleRelay is ideal - it bridges the gap between legacy camera SMTP and modern email providers like Gmail.

 ### Hikvision